 The system for better fault management.

-While the RAID system overall makes it possible to optimize data storage by distributing it over several hard disks, each configuration has its own advantages.
+While the RAID system overall makes it possible to optimise data storage by distributing it over several hard disks, each configuration has its own advantages.

-RAID 1, which mirrors data, is especially recommended for those who are primarily looking for security.
+RAID 1, which mirrors data, is especially recommended for those who are primarily looking for redundancy.

-RAID 1 applied to an external hard drive.
+Can RAID 1 be used on an external hard drive?

-RAID technology is usually used on an internal hard disk, but it is quite possible to apply this system to an external hard disk.
-There are commercially available enclosures specifically designed to accommodate multiple hard drives.
-Compatibility with RAID systems is always indicated.
+RAID technology is usually used on an internal hard disks, but it is quite possible to apply this RAID system to external hard disks.
+There are commercially available enclosures specifically designed to accommodate multiple hard drives that allow for the creation of a RAID 1 array.

 Can we have a NAS server in RAID 1?

 The answer is yes.
 As a reminder, a NAS or Network Attached Storage is a stand-alone storage unit.
 It is essentially a share that is accessible through your network (private or professional).
 You can configure the storage on your NAS in a variety of RAID configurations including RAID 1.

 Can you recover data from a RAID 1array?